siyul-park/uniflow/docs/architecture.md

     }
 ```

-This approach maintains the stability of the runtime environment while allowing flexible system extensions as needed.
+This approach allows you to maintain a stable runtime environment while flexibly extending the system as needed.

 ## Compilation Process

-During the compilation process, a loader tracks real-time changes to node specifications via the database’s change stream.
-The loader detects added, modified, or deleted specifications and dynamically reloads them from the database.
-Then, using codecs defined in the scheme, the specifications are compiled into executable forms.
-This process includes operations like optimization and caching to improve performance.
+The loader tracks changes to node specifications in real-time via database change streams.
+When specifications are added, modified, or deleted, the loader detects these changes and dynamically reloads them from the database.
+Using codecs defined in the schema, these specifications are compiled into executable forms, with caching and optimization performed to enhance performance.

-Compiled nodes are combined with the specifications and converted into symbols, which are stored in the symbol table.
-The symbol table connects each symbol’s ports based on the port connection information defined in the node specifications.
+Compiled nodes are converted into symbols and stored in a symbol table, which connects the ports of each symbol based on the port connection information defined in the node specifications.

 ```plantext
    +--------------------------+   +-------------------+